Battered Trudeau gets brief reprieve amid Canada blackface scandal - Cyprus Mail

 Foreign diplomats have said his stance was important at a time when populism is on the rise and the United States seems intent on shrinking its global ambitions.
 Canada is bidding for a seat on the United Nations Security Council in 2021.

-“It’s embarrassing,” Ladonna James, a Toronto resident, said of the images.
+“It’s embarrassing,” Ladanna James, a Toronto resident, said of the images.
 “It’s a real blow to the Canadian brand.”